-Development wise Lwanele is behind in his milestones but he has definitely defied the odds and proved to us and all those who are following his journey that nothing can stop him!
+Lwanele is developmentally delayed in all his milestones but he has definitely defied the odds and proved to his family and all those who are following his journey that nothing can stop him!

-2. Loads of medication which includes anti-seizure, anti-reflux, antibiotics, probiotics, immune boosters, nebulised medication, some nasal and bronchodilator-sprays, supplements (Vit B6 and Iron).
+Lwanele’s needs include medication which includes:anti-seizure, anti-reflux, antibiotics, probiotics, immune boosters, nebulised medication, some nasal and bronchodilator-sprays, supplements (Vit B6 and Iron).
 In total he gets about 8 meds daily.
 He also needs to attend speech therapy, Neuro-physiotherapy and Occupational Therapy.

 - To correct the encephalocele at about 4/5 years of age;